Nepal Monastery Experience

 Do I Need Any Vaccinations?

-We’re not qualified to offer you medical advice, so you should visit your GP well ahead of time to find out what inoculations you might need.
+You should visit your GP well ahead of time to find out what inoculations you might need.
 Remember to tell them exactly where you’re travelling to as vaccination and medication requirements vary between different regions.
-You’ll also need to make sure you have enough of any prescribed medication to see you through the duration of your trip.

 Do I Need To Take A Sleeping Bag?